 Founded by philanthropists Susan Cummings-Findel and Stefan Findel in partnership with UNICEF, Let Us Learn launched in 2011 in Afghanistan, Bangladesh, Liberia, Madagascar and Nepal — five countries UNICEF identified as having outstanding and severe issues of equity in education and high levels of out-of-school children.

-Let Us Learn programs are localized and tailored to each country's — and each community's — specific needs and utilize the following strategies:
+Let Us Learn interventions are localized and tailored to each country's — and each community's — specific needs and utilize the following strategies:

-Community Based Education: Let Us Learn education programs are often hosted in local centers in small class sizes.
-UNICEF mobilizes parents, educators and community leaders to support quality education and transform harmful social practices that keep girls and marginalized children out of school.
+Community Based Education: UNICEF mobilizes parents, educators and community leaders to support quality education and transform harmful social practices that keep girls and marginalized children out of school.

 Flexible Learning Models: UNICEF promotes multi-education, personalized pathways at the community-level — such as accelerated, supplemental and after-school learning programs — to help students struggling in formal schooling and out-of-school children catch up on learning.